pymc-devs/pytensor/doc/extending/creating_an_op.rst

 ---------------------

-:func:`as_op` is a Python decorator that converts a Python function into a basic Pytensor :class:`Op` that will call the supplied function during execution.
+:func:`as_op` is a Python decorator that converts a Python function into a basic PyTensor :class:`Op` that will call the supplied function during execution.

 This isn't the recommended way to build an :class:`Op`, but allows for a quick implementation.